Strangers in the Night: Origin

+Contested authorship

+A number of people have claimed authorship of the song.

-In an interview with The New York Times, Avo Uvezian discussed the origins of "Strangers in the Night", saying that he had composed the song for Frank Sinatra while in New York, at the request of a mutual friend who wanted to introduce the two.
-He wrote the melody, after which someone else added the lyrics, and the song was originally titled "Broken Guitar".
-Uvezian presented the song to Sinatra a week later, but Sinatra did not like the lyrics, so they were rewritten, and the song became "Strangers in the Night".
+In an interview with The New York Times, Avo Uvezian discussed the origins of "Strangers in the Night", saying that he had composed the melody while he was in New York.
+He was introduced to Frank Sinatra via a mutual friend, and he presented to Sinatra the tune he composed titled "Broken Guitar" with lyrics written by someone else.
+Sinatra liked the tune but did not like the lyrics, and asked that they be rewritten.
+Studio songwriters were engaged to produce new lyrics, but Sinatra was said to hate the new lyrics, and announced: "I don't want to sing this."
+However, he was later persuaded to record the song as "Strangers in the Night".

-When asked why Kaempfert claimed he had composed the tune, Uvezian noted that Kaempfert was a friend of his, and in the industry, so Uvezian asked him to publish the German version in Germany in order that the two could split the profits, because Uvezian thought he would not receive royalties in the US.
-Uvezian said that when he gave the music to Kaempfert, the lyrics had already been revised and the song re-titled.
-Uvezian claimed that Kaempfert had given him a letter acknowledging Uvezian as the composer.
+Uvezian said that Kaempfert was a friend of his, and before he had shown Sinatra the song, he had sent it to Kaempfert for publication in Germany.
+The melody was used in the film A Man Could Get Killed, but with Kaempfert credited as the sole composer.
+Uvezian said that he was acknowledged by Kaempfert to be the composer of the song multiple times, including in a written letter.

-Ivo Robić

-It is sometimes claimed that Croatian singer Ivo Robić was the composer of "Strangers in the Night", and that he sold the rights to Kaempfert after having entered it, without success, to a premier Yugoslav song contest Split Festival.
-In an interview on Croatian TV with Croatian composer Stjepan Mihaljinec, Robić said that he had composed a song "Ta ljetna noć" (That Summer Night) and sent it to a festival in the former Yugoslavia, where it was rejected.
-Then he sang a first few bars from that song, identical to the first few bars of "Strangers in the Night" ("Strangers in the night, exchanging glances...").
-Robić claimed that, later, Kaempfert "composed" that very same song for him, which later became known as "Strangers in the Night".
-That has never been substantiated.
-Robić, often referred to as "Mr. Morgen" for his 1950s chart success with "Morgen", which was created in collaboration with Kaempfert, was the singer of the Croatian version of the song, titled "Stranci u noći".
+The Croatian singer Ivo Robić is also said to be the original author of "Strangers in the Night", which he sold to Kaempfert.
+In an interview on Croatian TV with Croatian composer Stjepan Mihaljinec, Robić said that he had composed a song "Ta ljetna noć" (That Summer Night) as an entry to the Split Festival in the former Yugoslavia, where it was rejected.
+He sang a first few bars from that song that were identical to "Strangers in the Night".
+Robić then sold the rights of this song to Kaempfert, who used it in the film.
+Kaempfert later gave the German version of the song, "Fremde in der Nacht", for Robić to record.
+Robić is not credited as a songwriter in his 1966 German recording of the song, nor his Croatian version titled "Stranci u noći" released the same year by the Yugoslav record company Jugoton.

-Robić's recording was released in 1966 by the Yugoslav record company Jugoton, with the serial number EPY-3779.
-On the label of the record, Kaempfert and Marija Renota are stated as authors, with Renota being the author of the Croatian lyrics.
-The English title, "Strangers in the Night", was created after the composition, when New York music publishers Roosevelt Music asked lyricists Eddie Snyder and Charles Singleton to put some words to the tune.
-"Stranci u noći" is a literal translation of that phrase.

-Philippe-Gérard

 In 1967, French composer Michel Philippe-Gérard (more commonly known as Philippe-Gérard) claimed that the melody of "Strangers" was based on his composition "Magic Tango", which was published in 1953 through Chappell & Co. in New York.
-Royalties from the song were thus frozen until a court in Paris ruled in 1971 against plagiarism, stating that many songs were based on similar constant factors.
+Royalties from the song were thus frozen until a court in Paris ruled in 1971 that there was no plagiarism, stating that many songs were based on "similar constant factors".